Post-dural-puncture headache: Prevention

 Using a pencil point rather than a cutting spinal needle decreases the risk.
 The size of the pencil point needle does not appear to make a difference, while smaller cutting needles have a low risk compared to larger ones.
 Modern, atraumatic needles such as the Sprotte or Whitacre spinal needle leave a smaller perforation and reduce the risk for PDPH.
 However, the evidence that atraumatic needles reduce the risk of post-dural puncture headache (PDPH) without increasing adverse events such as paraesthesia or backache is moderate-quality and further research should be done.

 Morphine, cosyntropin, and aminophylline appear effective in reducing post dural puncture headaches.
 Evidence does not support the use of bed rest or intravenous fluids to prevent PDPH.

 Treatment

 Some people require no other treatment than pain medications and bed rest.
 A 2015 review found tentative evidence to support the use of caffeine.
-Vigorous hydration is routinely encouraged in postpartum patients as a noninvasive, low-risk therapy.
+Vigorous hydration is routinely encouraged in postpartum patients.